 - The rendering of the material.

-- A real touch in terms of style, which changes from certain sometimes boring formal shirts.
+- A real style statement, which is a change from some sometimes boring formal shirts.

 - A good overall level of craftsmanship.